nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `exit`

+### Locking ClientBook : `lock`

+Locks ClientBook.

+Format: `lock [CURRENT_PASSWORD] NEW_PASSWORD`

+* Verifies the current password before locking ClientBook with the new password.
+* The current password field can be omitted if ClientBook is not yet locked.

+### Unlocking ClientBook : `unlock`

+Unlocks ClientBook.

+Format: `unlock [CURRENT_PASSWORD]`

+* Verifies the current password before unlocking ClientBook.

 ### Saving the data

 ClientBook data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.